spreka/biomagdsb/README.md

 **Full prediction pipeline with post-processing**

-Predicts nuclei first with a presegmenter Mask R-CNN model, estimates cell sizes, predcits with multiple U-Net models and ensembles the results, then uses all of the above in a final post-processing step to refine the contours.
+Predicts nuclei first with a presegmenter Mask R-CNN model, estimates cell sizes, predicts with multiple U-Net models and ensembles the results, then uses all of the above in a final post-processing step to refine the contours.
 To predict nuclei on images please edit either

 - `start_prediction_full.bat` (Windows) or